orchestral/canvas/README.md

 Code Generators for Laravel Applications and Packages
 ==============

-**Canvas** replicates of all the `make` artisan commands available in your basic Laravel application and allows for everyone to use it outside of Laravel installation such as when building Laravel packages.
+**Canvas** replicates of all the `make` artisan commands available in your basic Laravel application.
+It allows everyone to use it:

+* outside of Laravel installation such as when building Laravel packages.
+* with Laravel by allowing few customization to the stub resolved class and namespace.

 [![Build Status](https://travis-ci.org/orchestral/canvas.svg?branch=4.x)](https://travis-ci.org/orchestral/canvas)
 [![Latest Stable Version](https://poser.pugx.org/orchestra/canvas/v/stable)](https://packagist.org/packages/orchestra/canvas)